fenago/pytest-quick-start-guide/python-testing-with-pytest/Lab_3.md

 of MongoDB, found at https://www.mongodb.com/download-center. pymongo is installed with pip—pip install pymongo.
-However, using MongoDB is not necessary to follow along with the rest of the book; it’s used in this example and in a debugger example in Chapter 7.
+However, using MongoDB is not necessary to follow along with the rest of the book; it’s used in this example and in a debugger example in Lab 7.
 ```

 Here’s what we have so far: